 Kennedy Salters, Jisel Soleil Ayon and Gabriella Marzetta in “Waitress.”
 Photo Credit: Jeremy Daniel.

-After returning to Baltimore, she started her own freelance graphic design business with clients that include arts organizations, musicians, nonprofits, and educational institutions (behance.net/menefeecreative).
+Lynne is also professional graphic designer and artist who graduated from MICA.
+Her clients include arts organizations, musicians, nonprofits, and educational institutions (behance.net/menefeecreative).
 She has also designed (and assisted with writing and editing) several books about local history.
-She is a member of the Memorial Players, the theater outreach of Memorial Episcopal Church in Bolton Hill.
+She is a member of the Memorial Players, the theater outreach of Memorial Episcopal Church in Bolton Hill and has been a volunteer at GBMC's Nearly New Sale since 2006.